TONYQQ123/Pytorch_openpose/README.md

 to use a image from the images folder or run

     python demo_video.py <video-file>

+if it occur a error of video-size.
+Try this

+    ffmpeg -i input_video.mp4 -vf "scale=854:480" -c:v libx264 output_video.mp4

 to process a video file (requires [ffmpeg-python][ffmpeg]).